 A new e-learning platform was rolled out, the aim of which is to strengthen the learning culture across the Council.
-Since the launch of the platform in March 2022, over 25,000 hours of learning have been completed.

 Statutory Roles

 Councils are required to make a number of statutory appointments, as shown below.
 Further information on the statutory appointments of officers can be found in the Scheme of Delegation.